A 7 Pot pepper turned to 11…

 Extreme hot sauces, salsas, and powders are all possible with the 7 Pot Jonah.
 Its increased sweetness makes it a terrific pairing for fruitier varieties of these products.
 You can also use it as a more general spice source for soups, stews, and other dishes.
 But know a little goes a long, long way.
 7 Pot comes from the fact that one of these peppers can fuel the heat for seven pots of stew.

 Where can you buy 7 Pot Jonah?

 Don’t expect to find this chili at supermarkets or even farmer’s markets.
-You’ll likely need to look online for seeds and products.
-See 7 Pot Jonah seeds here on Amazon, and they are widely available from other online vendors as well.
-You can also find powders and other products online.
+You’ll likely need to look online for seeds and products (Amazon).
 Or check out a local chili farm to see if the Jonah pepper is one they are currently growing.